Project Peach

 Causes of supraventricular tachycardia (SVT)

-SVT happens when the electrical system that controls your heart rhythm is not working properly.
+Supraventricular tachycardia (SVT) happens when the electrical system that controls your heart rhythm is not working properly.

 This causes your heart to suddenly beat much faster.
 It can then slow down abruptly.